 You can opt-out of HopeCheck at any time by texting the word “stop” to the same HopeCheck number you used to join.
 Parents or guardians can also revoke their consent by texting “stop” to the same phone number they gave their consent.

-We also help our subscribers by identifying for them persistent drops in hope scores so they can help participants with mental health issues early.
 Early awareness of an emerging mental health issue leads to early intervention.
 Early intervention is the single most effective strategy to provide someone with the best mental health care available!